Glumboi/GlumityToolSuite2/README.md

  - Works on its own already, heavily restricted and basically just a .dll loader - can be injected via the "version.dll" proxy or external tools, personal preference.

 # Hooking IL2CPP code (using IL2CPPDumper and GlumityLib)
-- "GlumityV2IL2CPPDumper.dll" to be present within the "Plugins" folder, for examples of utilizing it, refer to DemoPlugins or to the example JIT scripts.
+- "GlumityV2IL2CPPDumper.dll" to be present within the "Plugins" folder, for examples of utilizing it, refer to DemoPlugins or to the example [JIT scripts].(src\IL2CPPAPIBridge\default_bridge_env\jit_scripts)

 # Hooking IL2CPP code (using IL2CPPAPIBridge and GlumityLib)
 - "IL2CPPDumper.dll" in the "Plugins" folder and its requirements.